acarrou/Companion-Computer-Drone/README.md

 <br/>
 [Dronekit Mission Example](DronekitMissionEx)
 <br/>
-Notice the code uses the IP - '127.0.0.1:14540' as this is the simualtions IP.
+Notice the code uses the IP - '127.0.0.1:14540' as this is the simulations IP.
 Run the code and see it take off!
 <br><br/>

 #### **Running Dronekit on the Pi**